 5 Somatic Tools to Reset Your Nervous System (When Logic Fails)

 1. The Mammalian Dive Reflex: Submerge your face in a bowl of ice water (or hold an ice pack to your upper cheeks/eyes) for 30 seconds.
-This triggers an ancient physiological reflex that instantly slows your heart rate and resets the nervous system.
+This triggers an ancient reflex that instantly slows your heart rate and resets the nervous system.

 4. Sour Shock: Keep extremely sour candy (like Warheads) or a lemon on hand.
 The intense sensory shock can snap the brain out of a ruminative loop and ground you in the present moment.